Artak Dashyan: International career

 Dashyan joined the Armenia U-21 youth team in 2008.
 A year later, he became a member of the Armenia national football team.
 His first match with the national team was held on 11 February 2009 in Cyprus in a friendly match against Latvia.
 The match ended 0–0.
 Dashyan subsequently played in a FIFA World Cup qualification match against Spain on 10 October 2009 and a friendly match against Iran on 11 August 2010 (1–3 Loss).

-International goals

 Personal life

 He got married in late November 2011.